 Orion is the most-easily recognized constellation in the sky, which is no doubt due to its distinctive configuration, and the fact its constituent stars are very luminous.
-In fact, it includes two of the brightest stars in the entire sky, including Rigel, a magnificent bluish-white supergiant located 772.9 light years distant, and with an apparent magnitude of 0.13, making it the 7th brightest in the entire night sky.
+In fact, it includes two of the brightest stars in the entire sky, including Rigel, a magnificent bluish-white supergiant located 772.9 light years distant, and with an apparent magnitude of 0.13, making it the 7th brightest star in the entire night sky.
 Although Rigel appears as a single star in the bottom right corner of Orion, it is actually a binary star system consisting of Rigel A and Rigel B, the latter of which cannot be seen by the unaided eye.

 Coordinates: RA 05h 14m 32.3s/Dec 08° 12′ 06″